MARKET TRENDS

 For the uninitiated, building a custom home poses a few key questions:

-• How much will a custom home cost to build?
+How much does a custom home cost to build?

 In this guide, we hope to answer all of these questions and more.